-Kawasaki India have launched their 2019 competition motocross motorcycles, the KX250, KX450, and the KLX450R.
+KTM India have launched spoked wheels for their adventure series of motorcycles, the 390 Adventure and 250 Adventure, in the country.
 [Read more…]

 The Hero Xpulse is extremely capable straight out of the box, but this rally kit can take you even further off the beaten track.

 Since its launch last year, the Hero Xpulse has quickly established itself as the go-to bike for beginner off-roading enthusiasts due to its attractive price tag.
 While it may be underpowered, the excellent pairing of that diamond frame and well-damped, long-legged suspension has proved to be extremely capable off road or over the worst roads India has to offer.
 The stock Xpulse strikes a fine balance between on-road manners and off-road ability, but now you have the option to turn your Xpulse into an ultra-capable off-road machine with the beans to take on a proper, cross-country rally raid.